loveencounterflow/intertype/README.md

   and have reference to defaults, assignment from structured value and validation all wrapped up inside one call to a single method.

-## Intertype `validate`

-* a validator is a function that accepts exactly one argument which it will return to signal validation has passed; if argument was found to violate a constraint, an error mmust be thrown
-* convenient for writing postconditions, as in `f = ( a, b ) -> validate.integer a * b`.

 ## Intertype `equals()`